-Plan Premiums/ Contributions: This benefit is paid by Employer contributions, including, in some cases, those made at employee direction through a salary reduction agreement.
+This benefit is paid by Employer contributions, including, in some cases, those made at employee direction through a salary reduction agreement.

-Employee Eligibility: All full-time employees working 30 or more hours per week are eligible on dependents in our medical, dental, and vision plans.
+Employee Eligibility: Regular status employees working 30 or more hours per week are eligible on dependents in our medical, dental, and vision plans.
 Registered Domestic Partners may enroll in the plan with no additional documentation.
-Non-registered Domestic Partners must satisfy the eligibility requirements outlined in the Declaration of Domestic Partnership form and return the Declaration Form to Human Resources with the enrollment forms.
+Nonregistered Domestic Partners must satisfy the eligibility requirements outlined in the Declaration of Domestic Partnership form and return the Declaration Form to Human Resources with the enrollment forms.

-Dependent Eligibility: Eligible dependents include your spouse and child(ren) under the age of 26.
+Dependent Eligibility: Eligible dependents include your spouse and child(ren) under the age of 26 within the service area of the carrier) only.

-Domestic Partner Coverage: You may also enroll a Domestic Partner and a Domestic Partner's children as within the service area of the carrier) only.
+Domestic Partner Coverage: You may also enroll a Domestic Partner and a Domestic Partner's children as